 ICMIZER Full Review

-ICMIZER received a major overhaul in 2012 that improved not only the usability of the interface, but also the functionality of this high-performance tournament ICM calculator.
+ICMIZER received a major overhaul in late 2015 that improved not only the usability of the interface, but also the functionality of this high-performance tournament ICM calculator.
 You will need to purchase a license in order to enjoy all features of ICMIZER and it's worth noting that the program works on both PCs and Macs.